How Many Laps Is a Mile in Swimming?

 It depends on where you’re swimming.
 In open water, a mile is a mile.
 But in a pool, it gets a little tricky, because pools vary in size:

-Use this table to figure out how many laps (or lengths) you’d need to swim in each type of pool in order to complete a “mile” swim race.
+Here’s a table comparing what you’d need to swim in each type of pool in order to complete a “mile” swim race.

 Pool Size | Laps Per Mile |